Grand Theft Auto III: Sound and radio design

 Grand Theft Auto III features about three and a half hours of in-game radio material.
-For the music, the team sought a broad diversity to recreate the real sensation of skipping through radio stations, reflecting the gangster movie culture invoked by the game.
+The team sought a broad diversity of music to give players the ability to hop between stations like in real life, reflecting the gangster movie culture invoked by the game.
 The team used the talk radio stations to add character to the city and provide a "unique take on American life"; Sam Houser described it as "a very iconoclastic look at America".
-The team used real DJs to portray those on the radio.
-In doing so, they wrote unusual dialogue for the DJs, seeking the effect of "high production values and absurd content".
+The team cast real DJs for the in-game stations and wrote unusual dialogue for them, seeking the effect of "high production values and absurd content".
 Music director Craig Conner assembled the assets of the radio station—music, advertisements, DJ dialogue, and station imaging.

 Chatterbox FM, one of the game's radio stations, is entirely talk radio hosted by Lazlow Jones, who met Rockstar's managing director Terry Donovan in 2001 as they were both preparing to travel to Los Angeles for E3.
 Donovan invited Jones to Rockstar's offices in Manhattan, where he met the development team, including Dan and Sam Houser and producer Jamie King, and they invited him to work on the game.
 The writing sessions took place at Dan Houser's apartment, and the entire process, including editing and recording, took around four to five months.
-With the station's guests and callers, the writers wanted to satirise American lifestyles, focusing on fictional stories as opposed to quickly outdated stories based on recent news.
+With the station's guests and callers, the writers wanted to satirise American lifestyles, and they focused on creating fictional stories rather than basing them on news stories of the time that would quickly become outdated.
 Jones found the conversations to be natural, having worked in radio for several years.
-The roles of the guests and callers were performed by Jones's friends and neighbours, including his father, and were recorded in New York.
+The roles of the guests were portrayed by Jones's friends and neighbours, including his father, and were recorded in New York.